disulfidebond/ctakes_processing/README.md

 Alternatively, you can use the User Installation of cTAKES 4.0.0.1, which is available for download [here](https://ctakes.apache.org), and has installation instructions [here](https://cwiki.apache.org/confluence/display/CTAKES/cTAKES+4.0+User+Install+Guide).

-# Steps to create a custom dictionary with the SNOMEDCT_US vocabulary
-1. Download dictionary from UMLS at https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html , note this requires authentication using the UMLS Terminology Services account you created previously to download the file.
-2. Unzip the `mmsys.zip` file, and copy the compressed contents **to the same directory where the \*.nlm files reside** (this is usually the parent directory)
-3. Run the *run_mac.sh* file to launch MetamorphoSys on MacOSX, or the *run.bat* file on Windows.
-4. Configure a custom dictionary following the prompts and the guide [here](https://www.nlm.nih.gov/research/umls/implementation_resources/metamorphosys/help.html).
-When selecting sources, note that this provides a selection of sources that can be used when creating a custom dictionary.
-For example, if you select RXNorm and SNOMEDCT_US as sources, then when creating the custom dictionary in step 5, you will have the option of using SNOMEDCT_US only, RXNorm only, or both RXNorm and SNOMEDCT_US in the custom dictionary.

-Requirements for running cTAKES, note that CUI extraction (see below) has different requirements that depend on how it is run:

-- cTAKES 4.0.0.1 installed
-- custom NLM Library installed
-- python 3.6+ installed

-## Initial Comments
 cTAKES processing requires an NLM library.
 This can be either a local custom library, or the library online.
 In both cases, it is required that your workflow authenticates to the NLM, even if you are using a local library.
 If you need to run cTAKES in an environment that is completely isolated from the Internet, then contact Sean Finan on the cTAKES dev team for assistance.

-There are several versions of cTAKES available.
-This workflow uses cTAKES 4.0.0.1, and it has not been tested against other versions.

 In addition to cTAKES, you must have Java installed, and python 3.6+ installed.
 Although the documentation stated cTAKES is compatible with
 Java 1.8+, we found Java 15 worked the best.